thossa000/HackTheBox/Learning Modules/General/Introduction to Windows Command Line/README.md

 # Introduction to Windows Command Line
-Brief notes written to review the material in the HackTheBox module, Introduction to Active Directory.
+Brief notes written to review the material in the HackTheBox module, Introduction to Windows Command Line.

 ## Command Prompt Vs. PowerShell